 Now, those laws have changed and it will be interesting to see the impact this new law will have on the state of matrimony in the Golden State according to divorce attorney in Woodland Hills.

 Before same-sex marriages were legal in California, the closest thing two men or two women could get to honor their union and commitment was entering into a Domestic Partnership.
 Since the state legalized same-sex marriages in 2013 (which also led to same-sex divorces), those couples now had a choice between the two different types of legal unions.

 Opposite-sex couples below the age of 62 years old, have long felt that they deserved the same options.
 While religious groups and particularly conservative advocacy groups sounded the alarm that allowing Domestic Partnerships for opposite-sex couples of any age would erode the sanctity of marriage, the law passed in California setting the stage for family law attorneys in Woodland Hills and all state counties to start drawing up Domestic Partnership agreements.
-Let’s explore why a Domestic Partnership can be a preferred choice over traditional marriage.
+Let’s explore why hiring a Domestic Partnership attorney can be a preferred choice over traditional marriage.

 Why a Domestic Partnership?